SUBSCRIBE TO OUR FREE NEWSLETTER

 As of 7:30 pm, according to CBS News:

-CBS reported high turnout among African Americans, who overwhelmingly backed Clinton.
+CBS reported a high turnout among African Americans, who overwhelmingly backed Clinton.
 According to CBS exit polling, "more than 86 percent of black women and 79 percent of black men supported her over Sanders."

 Eleven states hold Democratic primaries or caucuses on Tuesday, March 1, and the stakes are high for Sanders.
-The U.S. senator from Vermont "needs something to change because frankly he's losing," Harry Enten wrote at FiveThirtyEight on Saturday.
+The U.S. senator from Vermont "needs something to change because frankly, he's losing," Harry Enten wrote at FiveThirtyEight on Saturday.

 Among those states is Texas, where Sanders spoke to a "mega-rally" of 10,000 people on Saturday and highlighted his ability to beat GOP frontrunner Donald Trump in the general election.